How Romanticising Your Life Helps You Get Through Down Days - The Gloss Magazine

 HOW TO ROMANTICISE YOUR LIFE

 Life is full of “free” pleasures, she says.
-You can make a bingo sheet of things you might like to see that year – someone unicycling, strangers dressed the same.
-Fresh bedclothes, children’s handmade gifts, being liked by a grumpy cat – small things that, if we just wait around to notice them, can bring us joy.
+You can make a bingo card of things you might like to see that year – a unicycler, handmade gifts, being liked by a grumpy cat! – small things that, if we just wait around to notice them, can bring us joy.

 McColl’s writing is strongest in her storytelling.
-Her friends cleaning mud off her face as a teenager reminding her to celebrate her friendships with romance.
-A magical one-night encounter with a dishonest man, a disappointing stay in Boston, an anxious solo journey to the Greek coast, all taught her to be kind, patient and strong for herself, rather than spiral in shame.
+Her friends cleaning mud off her face as a teenager, reminding her to celebrate her friendships.
+A magical one-night encounter with a dishonest man, a disappointing stay in Boston and an anxious solo journey to the Greek coast all taught her to be kind, patient and strong for herself, rather than spiral in shame.

 Romanticising your life isn’t glossing over serious problems, McColl says.
-Grief, chronic illness, and mental illness often blind us from seeing joy, because we need professional help.
-“It was only when I had done counselling, it was only when I was on, finally, an antidepressant that worked, that I was able to leave the house,” she says.
+Grief, chronic or mental illness often blind us from seeing joy because we need professional help.
+“It was only when I had done counselling and I was finally on an antidepressant that worked that I was able to leave the house,” she says.

-Consumerism sometimes slips into your hand as an answer, she says.
-“I have tried to shop my way out of every mental health crisis, every personal identity panic, in all of my adult life, and it has never worked.”
-Romanticising isn’t necessarily useful in a work context, either, she says.
-“You don’t have sway there, when you’re selling your labour,” she says.
+It’s not necessarily useful in a work context either.
+“You don’t have sway when you’re selling your labour,” she says.
 “I didn’t want [the book] to be polemic about areas of your life that exist in an unjust space.”
-It was important for McColl to be realistic about what her book could do – not redefine the self-help genre, but instead offer guidance on romance to those lost in a tricky period of their life.
+It was important for her to be realistic about what her book could do – not redefine the self-help genre, but instead offer guidance to those lost in a tricky period of their life.

-Personal writing can do that, she says, even when internet audiences can sometimes be unforgiving.
-“I’m quite good at oversharing, I’m quite good at just saying the uncomfortable thing,” although usually with a bit of space between her and the difficult time.
+She believes personal writing can do that, even when online audiences can sometimes be unforgiving.
+“I’m quite good at oversharing, at just saying the uncomfortable thing,” although usually with a bit of space between her and the difficult time.
 “I’ve felt vulnerable, but I’ve never felt uncomfortable with it.”

 THE GLOSS MAGAZINE SUBSCRIPTION